zagui440s/personalCP/6Django/Day1/part-II/Fields-Methods-Fixtures-and-Admin/README.md

     level = models.IntegerField(default=1)
     # We are providing a default to someone born Jan 1st 2008
     date_encountered = models.DateField(default="2008-01-01")
-    # If a value is not provided we are stating the last time this pokmon was at school was upon creation of the classes instance.
+    # If a value is not provided we are stating the last time this pokemon was at school was upon creation of the classes instance.
     date_captured = models.DateTimeField(default=timezone.now())
     # If no value is provided the Pokemon description will be "Unkown"
     description = models.TextField(default="Unkown")